katersonnbert/gitnotes/IDEA_Maven.md

 ## Community edition
 - DL newest version from Intellij
 - unzip to folder of joice
-- change properties of quick launcher to .../[new idea directory]/bin/idea.sh
+- change properties of quick launcher to `.../[new idea directory]/bin/idea.sh`.

 ## Ultimate edition
 - same as community edition
-- at first open, activate by providing intellij account data
+- at first open, activate by providing Intellij account data.

 # IDEA ShortCuts: